 Kim is a member of the Pennsylvania Bar Association and the Bucks County Bar Association.

 She is an active member of the Bucks County Bar Association.
-In 2010, she served as the Chairperson for the annual Bucks County Bar Association Bench Bar Conference.
-In 2011, she reorganized their pro bono volunteer program for protection from abuse.
-For more than five years, Kim has been the seasoned lawyers’ softball captain at the Bar Association’s annual softball game.
+Since 2011, she has spearheaded the pro bono volunteer program for protection from abuse representation at hearings.
+For more than a decade, Kim has been the seasoned lawyers’ softball captain at the Bar Association’s annual softball game.
 She is also active in mock trial where she has served in various capacities including coach, judge, bailiff or juror.

 Pennsylvania Supreme Court